 32. What is the substantive test for assessing the legality of a notified transaction?

-The authority will issue clearance for the transaction if it does not result in the monopolisation (creation, maintenance or strengthening of a monopolistic (dominant) position on the market) or substantial restriction of competition on the Ukrainian market or its significant part.
-Otherwise, the transaction will be prohibited unless the parties offer sufficient remedies.
-Although the Ukrainian competition laws provide the definition of dominance and set out the relevant benchmarks (ie, above 35 per cent market share if held individually or above 50 per cent if held collectively by not more than three undertakings or 70 per cent - by not more than five undertakings), no further guidance is provided on, inter alia, how effects of the maintenance of a monopolistic (dominant) position should be assessed or where is the borderline beyond which restriction of competition becomes substantial.
+The authority will issue clearance for the transaction if it does not result in the monopolisation (ie, creation, maintenance or strengthening of a monopolistic (dominant) position on the market) or substantial restriction of competition on the Ukrainian market or its signiicant part.
+Otherwise the transaction will be prohibited unless the parties offer suficient remedies.
+Although the Ukrainian competition laws provide the deinition of dominance and set out the relevant benchmarks (ie, above 35 per cent market share if held individually or above 50 per cent or 70 per cent if held collectively), no further guidance is provided on, inter alia, how effects of the maintenance of a monopolistic (dominant) position should be assessed or where is the borderline beyond which restriction of competition becomes substantial.
 Thus, each transaction is assessed on a case-by-case basis.